makerdao/community/governance/polls/templates/Collateral Offboarding/Offboarding Parameters for $ilk - $date_MONTH_DD,_YYYY.md

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
 * The offboarding process for this vault will begin, as defined by [MIP62 - Collateral Offboarding Process](https://mips.makerdao.com/mips/details/MIP62).
-* Offboarding items will be included in the soonest eligible executive vote, as the Protocol Engineering Core Unit's schedule allows.
+* Offboarding items will be included in a future executive vote.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**